ml6team/fondant/docs/documentation_guide.md

 -> [LocalRunner](runners/local.md): ideal for developing fondant pipelines and components faster.
 -> [VertexRunner](runners/vertex.md): used for running a fondant pipeline on Vertex AI.
 -> [KubeflowRunner](runners/kfp.md): used for running a fondant pipeline on a Kubeflow cluster.
+-> [SageMakerRunner](runners/kfp.md): used for running a fondant pipeline on a SageMaker pipelines ( 🚧 Coming Soon 🚧).

 ## Fondant Explorer

-Learn how to use the Fondant [data explorer](data_explorer.md) to explore the outputs of your pipeline.
+Discover how to utilize the Fondant [data explorer](data_explorer.md) to navigate your pipeline outputs, including visualizing intermediary steps between components.

 ## Advanced Concepts